 LABC continues to liaise with the English and Welsh Governments to put in place a dedicated process to ensure the smooth transfer of information between Approved Inspectors and local authorities to ensure that initial notices are appropriately cancelled and reverted to the local authority if the work has commenced.

-LABC represents all local authority building control teams in England and Wales and develops the learning, competences, standards and practices used by over 3,500 building control surveyors and technical staff.
+LABC represents all local authority building control teams in England and Wales and develops the learning, competences, standards and practices used by around 3,800 building control surveyors and technical staff.

 LABC, through its network of professional surveyors, advises and supports property owners and professionals, making sure buildings are safe, healthy and efficient, and conform with building regulations.
 LABC provides CPD, technical guidance, training, learning, events and guidance to members and the wider construction industry.